Phil Mitchell: Popularity

 Steve McFadden (pictured) was awarded the "Outstanding Achievement" award at The British Soap Awards, for his role as Phil.

 The character of Phil is arguably one of the soap's most popular, particularly with female viewers, making him one of the soap's unlikeliest sex symbols.
-He has featured in some of the show's most memorable and highly viewed storylines and he is the second longest running male character to appear in the soap, surpassed only by Ian Beale (Adam Woodyatt).
+He has featured in some of the show's most highly viewed storylines and is the second longest running male character to appear in the soap, surpassed only by Ian Beale (Adam Woodyatt).
 Phil along with Grant was voted as the second most popular King of Soaps in a Channel 4 poll in 2002.

 During a period of heavy media criticism aimed at EastEnders throughout 2004 and 2005, the character—who was on a hiatus from the show—was reintroduced twice in what was branded by the press as a bid to "boost flagging Enders."
 His first return in April 2005 was generally well-received, with media comments such as "the excellent, bug-eyed Steve McFadden proves nobody does psychotic thug better than him" and "McFadden's blistering performance on Tuesday defies that old cliché of a soap being bigger than its stars".
 Of the Mitchell brothers' highly publicised return in October 2005, a reporter from the Daily Mirror commented "Soapville must confess that we did get goosebumps and feel properly excited when we first saw the Mitchell Brothers back on the Square...After all, you associate them with the golden days of Enders".

 In addition the character has been praised for being good value, realistic, consistent within his character and convincing.

 In 2009, Phil Mitchell came second in a poll by British men's magazine Loaded for 'Top Soap Bloke'.
 In 2011 McFadden was nominated for 'Best Actor' at the British Soap Awards 2011 for playing Phil. as well as be nominated at the Inside Soap Awards for 'Best Actor' in 2011.
 On Digital Spy's 2012 end of year reader poll, McFadden was nominated for "Best Male Soap Actor" and came fourth with 10.7% of the vote.

 In 2016, McFadden was honoured at The British Soap Awards when he was awarded "Outstanding Achievement' for his portrayal of Phil.

 Phil is a consistent and central character in the satirical McFadden's Cold War collages by Cold War Steve.